nholthaus/units/README.md

    target_link_libraries(${PROJECT_NAME} units)
    ```

-Also, if you are distributing headers that depends on units.h, you shoud consider using cmake's `find_package` to check if the header is installed on the user's system:
+Also, if you are distributing headers that depends on units.h, you should consider using cmake's `find_package` to check if the header is installed on the user's system:

     ```cmake
     find_package(units)